-In February 2014, Rooks Heath College produced Les Miserables.
-It was the biggest production the College had put on in many years.
+In February 2014, Rooks Heath School produced Les Miserables.
+It was the biggest production the School had put on in many years.

 This is what Miss Daly, the director, and Ms Bennett, costume designer, had to say: